davidtchilian/hash_prediction/README.md

-# hash_prediction
+# Hash prediction

-A funny to make people think that you can predict hashes (it's actually just brute force)
+A funny script to make people think that you can predict hashes (it's actually just brute force)